Sixteen years after 9/11, ever-vigilant New Yorkers on edge

 "I was there, I saw it over and over again, I don't need to think about it," she says.

-But her mind always drifts toward the horrors of that day, whenever it is mentioned on TV, or even "when I hear an airplane: it is like the trigger to the thought.
-It has subsided over the years but it is still there" she adds.
+But her mind always drifts towards the horrors of that day, whenever it is mentioned on TV, or even "when I hear an airplane: it is like the trigger to the thought.
+It has subsided over the years but it is still there", she adds.

 Twice in recent years, catastrophe loomed.
 In May 2010, police discovered a car packed with explosives and primed for carnage.

-In May, a mentally-ill ex-soldier deliberately drove his sedan into 23 pedestrians, killed a young American tourist.
+In May, a mentally-ill ex-soldier deliberately drove his sedan into 23 pedestrians and killed a young American tourist.

 The episodes of anxiety described by Garcia are a burden borne by many New Yorkers.